espocrm/documentation/docs/administration/formula.md

 #### datetime\diff
 `datetime\diff(VALUE_1, VALUE_2, INTERVAL_TYPE)`

-Returns difference between two dates or datetimes.
+Returns the difference between two dates or datetimes.
 INTERVAL_TYPE can be 'years', 'months', 'days', 'hours', 'minutes'.
 Returns `null` if failure.
-Result will be negative if VALUE_1 < VALUE_2.
+The result will be negative if VALUE_1 < VALUE_2.

 #### datetime\addMinutes
 `datetime\addMinutes(VALUE, MINUTES)`